-- Regular consumption of banana aids ulcer patients as it has an antibacterial substance that may inhibit the growth of ulcer-causing H. pylori bacteria.
-Pectin and vitamin C in banana is effective in healing the damaged digestive system faster.
+Regular consumption of banana aids ulcer patients as it has an antibacterial substance that may inhibit the growth of ulcer-causing H. pylori bacteria.
+Pectin and vitamin C in a banana is effective in healing the damaged digestive system faster.
 The high amount of serotonin found in bananas neutralizes the excess amounts of hydrochloric acid discharge and soothes the uneasiness (Kumar, K.P.S., et al., 2012).

 Unripe plantains have traditionally been used as a treatment for ulcers, not only are they beneficial at reducing ulcer pain, particularly from gastric juices, they also aid in healing the ulcers.
 Plantains and bananas alike aid in building up a mucosal layer or coating, decreasing cell shedding, leakage and increasing the rate of ulcer healing (Chatterjee, A., et al., 2014).